Skip to content

 Fractography is the systematic examination and interpretation of fracture surfaces.
 The fracture surface records the crack's growth history as a series of morphological features, each corresponding to a different phase of the failure event.

 Brittle fracture: cleavage and river patterns.
 In a brittle fracture, the crack propagates through the material with minimal plastic deformation.
 At the atomic scale, the crack cleaves along specific crystallographic planes, producing flat, faceted fracture surfaces with a bright, granular appearance to the naked eye.
 Under scanning electron microscopy (SEM), brittle-cleavage fractures show river patterns: fan-shaped or river-delta-like markings that trace the crack propagation direction.
-River patterns converge toward the crack origin (the lines flow downstream from origin to terminus, but the convention is that the origin is where the rivers diverge, not where they converge, which confuses some trainees).
+River patterns converge toward the crack terminus and diverge from the crack origin.
+This convention is the reverse of the intuitive reading: the origin is where the rivers branch outward, not where they converge.
 Identifying the true origin from river patterns requires systematic examination of multiple SEM fields and understanding that the river-convergence direction indicates the crack source.

 Ductile fracture: dimples and void coalescence.
 In a ductile fracture, plastic deformation precedes crack growth.
 The fracture surface shows a dimpled texture at the microscopic scale, where each dimple corresponds to a microvoid that nucleated at a second-phase particle (an inclusion, a carbide, a precipitate), grew under stress, and coalesced with adjacent voids to produce the fracture path.
 Dimple size and depth reflect the material's toughness: large, deep dimples indicate a tough material that required substantial energy to fracture.
 Equiaxed dimples indicate a predominantly tensile overload; elongated dimples indicate shear loading.
 The orientation and elongation direction of dimples can therefore indicate the direction of the final overload.